+an oustomer dervice at the telephone namber listed in onapter 2 or this

 □you are asked to pay for covered services,

-- □your provider will not see you or - □you have other questions
+□your provider will not see you or

+□you have other questions

-If you receive notice that your State of Mississippi Division of Medicaid (Medicaid) coverage has expired, please call your Medicaid office right away to reapply for assistance.
+If you receive notice that your Arkansas Division of Medical Services Department of Human Services (Medicaid) coverage has expired, please call your Medicaid office right away to reapply for assistance.
 Your Medicaid Agency phone number is listed in Chapter 2 of this booklet.
 Please call Customer Service at the number listed in Chapter 2 of this booklet if you have questions.